Al-Shir

-Al-Shir (الشير) is a town in northwestern Syria, administratively part of the Latakia Governorate, located south of Latakia.
+Al-Shir (الشير) is a town in western Syria, administratively part of the Latakia Governorate, located south of Latakia.
 Nearby localities include Baksa and Sqoubin to the north, Fideo to the east and Hanadi, al-Bassah and Bustan al-Basha to the south.
 According to the Syria Central Bureau of Statistics, al-Shir had a population of 2,129 in the 2004 census.
 Its inhabitants are predominantly Alawites.

+On 7 March 2025, 24 civilians were executed by Syrian security forces while clashes in the Syrian coastal region were ongoing.